VancityValle/vancityvalle.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Projects and Briefs
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here is a collection of some of the projects that I have worked on as part of a school assignment, or as a writer
       filters:
         folders:
           - project